 RAAB incorporates a standardised training programme supported by certified RAAB Trainers, mobile data entry with in-built logic, and automated analysis and report generation.
 RAAB data are collated on the RAAB repository.

 This page provides an overview of the purpose of RAAB, the current RAAB7 development project, what RAAB is not, and RAAB trainers that you can contact for support.
 In addition:

-- This page provides further information on key considerations if you are planning to undertake a RAAB
+- Key considerations if you are planning to undertake a RAAB

-- This page provides further information on using RAAB to produce national estimates of vision impairment and blindness, in line with Universal Health Coverage metrics
+- Further information on using RAAB to produce national estimates of vision impairment and blindness, in line with Universal Health Coverage metrics

 What is RAAB for?

 - to estimate the prevalence and causes of avoidable blindness and visual impairment in people aged 50 and above

 - to identify the main barriers to the uptake of cataract surgery